chand1012/openai-cf-workers-ai/README.md

 ### <p align="center">Simple, quick, and dirty implementation of OpenAI's API on Cloudflare's new Workers AI platform.</p>

+## Why?

+I think that in the near future, smaller, cheaper LLMs will be a legitimate competitor to OpenAI's GPT-3.5 and GPT-4 APIs.
+Most developers will not want to rewrite their entire codebase in order to use these up-and-coming models.
+I also think that Cloudflare Workers are a neat way to host AI and APIs, so I implemented the OpenAI API on Workers AI.
+This allows developers to use the OpenAI SDKs with the new LLMs without having to rewrite all of their code.
+This code, as is Workers AI, is not production ready but will be semi-regularly updated with new features as they roll out to Workers AI.

 ## Compatibility

 Here are all the APIs I would like to implement or have implemented that are currently possible with the Workers AI platform.